aracloud/terraform-f5-xc/README.md

-# Terraform plan examples for F5 Distributed Cloud
+# Terraform examples for F5 XC

 ## Overview
 In this repository, you will find Terraform plan examples for F5 Distributed Cloud deployments.